EMEF 2024 Agroforestry Program Grants

 Catalyzing Agroforestry in the US by Addressing Bottlenecks in the Nursery Supply Chain will continue Propagate’s agroforestry project work by focusing on three primary objectives: 1) Improving access to superior genetic stock of key agroforestry species; 2) Increasing supply of tree seedlings through forward contracting with nursery partners across the US; and 3) Establishing catalyst farms through a network of demonstration and research sites, in partnership with the Rodale Institute.
 Objective 1 will focus on sourcing genetic material of key agroforestry species, including (but not limited to): improved black locust, curly poplar, Chinese chestnut, European hazelnut, and fodder mulberry.
 Planned activities for objective 1 include procurement of genetics in the form of seed, root, softwood and hardwood cuttings, and tissue culture from the following genetic material partners: Sylvanus Forestry (improved black locust); Purdue Research Foundation & Advanced Tree Technology (curly poplar); Ron Revord & University of Missouri (Chinese chestnut); and Rutgers University (hybrid hazelnuts).
 Objective 2 will leverage Propagate’s established procurement strategy of forward contracting with labs & nurseries to lay the foundation for commercial scale nursery production of tree species from Objective 1.
 Funding from EMEF will be matched by Propagate to contract with nursery partners to test diverse methods of propagation, including tissue culture plantlets, softwood and hardwood cuttings, seed & nut propagation, and root cuttings.
 Forward contracting benefits nursery operators by de-risking the learning cycle required for working with new tree species and propagation techniques, which are a known blocker to commercial, widespread availability of key genetics such as the Rutgers hazelnut varieties.
 Contracts for future supply are signed at the start of a relationship on the basis of future partnership, thereby providing nurseries with the up-front revenue to prove out propagation techniques that are repeatable on a commercial scale.
 Nursery propagation partners for Objective 2 include Native Forest Nursery, Pacific Crest Ornamentals, Mountain Shadow Nursery, Empire Chestnuts, and Missouri HARC.
 Objective 3 will focus on planting catalyst farms with key agroforestry species in partnership with the Rodale Institute.
 Propagate will leverage funding from The Nature Conservancy’s Partnerships for Climate Smart Commodities (PCSC) grant to plant representative examples of alley cropping, silvopasture, and windbreak projects with the key species from Objective 1 and 2.
 The Rodale Institute will function as an operational partner for this objective by contributing catalyst sites and research capability.
 In partnering with Propagate on this project, Rodale will help to identify 3-6 catalyst sites, or at least 24 acres, suitable for transition to agroforestry at Rodale’s resource centers in the Mid-Atlantic or Southeast US, or at other partner farms and organizations.

-Virginia Tech – $393,417
+Virginia Tech – $397,295

-Catalyzing the Next Phase of Agroforestry program (CAGP) awardees in year three to grow the EMEF-supported agroforestry producer base and intensify ARK Exchange participation and potential.
+Catalyzing the Next Phase of Agroforestry program (CAGP) awardees in year four to grow the EMEF-supported agroforestry producer base and intensify ARK Exchange participation and potential.
 Wait-listed applicants total more than 100 and many are currently working with CAGP partners to refine projects for future consideration.
-The geographic range of wait-listed applicants extends beyond original CAGP bounds, representing a new granting and knowledge exchange and collaboration frontier with adjacent EMEF funding beneficiaries in terms of direct producer support (e.g., Thompkins County CCE in NY, New England) and producer-Technical Service Provider (TSP) matchmaking (e.g., ASD TSP training).
+The geographic range of wait-listed applicants extends beyond original CAGP bounds, representing a new granting and knowledge exchange and collaboration frontier with adjacent EMEF funding beneficiaries in terms of direct producer support (e.g., Tompkins County CCE in NY, New England) and producer-Technical Service Provider (TSP) matchmaking (e.g., ASD TSP training).
 CAGP intends to expand the suite of fundable agroforestry practices and encompass all facets of design, from alley cropping systems to windbreaks.
-Greater funding emphasis in year three include field plantings with forest-based practices envisioned as a lower funding priority (≤%15).
+Greater funding emphasis in year four includes field plantings with forest-based practices envisioned as a lower funding priority (≤%15).
 Concomitant with CAGP’s formation are several large USDA producer-support climate smart grants involving Virginia Tech and project partners (example: recently selected USDA NRCS National CIG $2.5 MM).
 Producer funding mechanisms in these programs are in development, but the impact of CAGP is clear as early growth, administration, successes and lessons-learned serve as important touch-points for design deliberations, particularly vetting and selection as well as equity.